Everything you should know about federal Stafford loans

 If you’re a first-year undergraduate student and this is the first time you’ve borrowed a Stafford loan, you may have to wait 30 days after your enrollment period begins before your first disbursement.
 Your school’s financial aid office can advise you on whether this is the standard procedure there.

-After the loan is received, you’ll be contacted by the loan servicer.
+After the loan is received, you’ll be contacted by your loan servicer (the company that manages student loan repayments for the government).
 If there are leftover funds, the balance will be refunded to you by check, cash, debit card, or electronic funds transfer (EFT).
 Your refund has to be used to pay for education expenses, whether direct or indirect, like textbooks and supplies.
-Alternatively, and perhaps most recommended, you could give any unused money back, lowering your total amount borrowed (and your monthly payments once you leave school).
+Alternatively, and perhaps most recommended, you could return any unused money, lowering your total amount borrowed (and your monthly payments once you leave school).

 Your Stafford loan to-do list

-2. Figure out school costs: Knowing the cost of attendance will give you a better idea of just how much money you’ll need in savings, income, loans, or other forms of aid.
+2. Get costs: Knowing the cost of attendance will give you a better idea of just how much money you’ll need in savings, income, loans, or other forms of aid.

 3. Compare financial aid offers: When you get your offers from every school you’ve applied to, compare them to see which is offering you the best terms.